Home » Blog » Nutrition for Healthy Aging » How to Boost Cellular Health & Age Well

 Stay hydrated to promote optimal cellular function.
 You can tell if you are hydrated by monitoring your urine color.

-When you are well-hydrated, your urine will be a light yellow color similar to lemonade.
+When you’re well-hydrated, your urine will be a light yellow, like lemonade.

-If your urine is dark yellow or amber-colored, it may be a sign that you are not drinking enough water.
+If it’s dark yellow or amber-colored, it may be a sign that you need to drink more water

 Do you struggle to drink enough water?

-Check out this Age-Defying Dietitian blog post – “7 Remarkable & Refreshing Benefits of Infused Water with Fruit”.
+If you struggle with drinking enough, check out our post – 7 Remarkable & Refreshing Benefits of Infused Water with Fruit.

 6. Reduce Toxins

-Minimize exposure to harmful toxins from pollutants, smoking, excessive alcohol consumption, and processed foods.
+Minimize exposure to harmful toxins from pollutants, smoking, excessive alcohol consumption, and inflammatory foods.

 These toxins can damage cells and impair their function.